aprilrabkin/heatmap_of_ny_bike_routes/README.md

 # heatmap_of_ny_bike_routes

-This is a heatmap of the top New York City bike-share routes in May 2014.
-I used the Google Directions and heatmaps layer APIs.
+This is a heatmap I made layering the top New York City bike-share routes in May 2014.
+It is a representation of the presence of citi-bikes over that month.

+Citibike provides a list of all bike trips, including start and stop station latitude and longitude.

+With pandas, I grouped the trips by start and stop station and then counted the trips per route.

+Then I made Google Directions API calls to get a polyline for each route.
+A polyline is a representation of the route.
+Then I decoded each polyline with the python polyline module, to get a list of latitude and longitude coordinates for each route.

+Then I built a Sinatra app calling the Google Heatmaps API.
+It takes the list of latitudes and longitudes and layers them over the map.

+The data processing and API calls are in the iPython notebook.

+To see the heatmap, run ruby router.rb and open your browser to localhost:4567